bmkramer/101innovations-survey-data/NETWORK_VIZ_WORKFLOW.md

 ## Step 1: Convert co-occurrence matrix for import in Gephi
 Convert co-occurrence matrix for import in Gephi as described here: https://github.com/gephi/gephi/issues/1143.

-This will require creating two copies of the co-occurrence matrix with some permutations.
-It would be great to have this step coded in R (but I'll probably do them in Calc for now):
+This will require creating two copies of the co-occurrence matrix (see 'source files' above), with some permutations.
+It would be great to have this step coded in R (but I'll probably do it in Calc for now):

 A) Replace column names in first row with sequential numbers (as in first column), remove last column (with names) This will create a csv that can be imported in Gephi and will be automatically processed into an edge table.